 So, whilst you are on public transport getting around the city, why not try and see if you can venture into these 5 top Moscow metro stations to visit amongst the 182 stations.

-A favourite of Regent Holidays’ general manager, Andrea, this white marbled station is bursting with elaborate artworks, frescoes and mosaics depicting life in Ukraine and soldiers during the October Revolution and the Civil War.
+A favourite of Regent Holidays’ general manager, Andrea, this white marbled station is a Moscow metro stop worth seeing.
+The architecture is bursting with elaborate artworks, frescoes and mosaics depicting life in Ukraine and soldiers during the October Revolution and the Civil War.

 One for literary fans, this newly opened station on the Lyublinsko-Dmitrovskaya Line is named after the famous author, Fyodor Dostoyevsky, and displays several striking murals depicting scenes from his most famous works such as Crime and Punishment and The Idiot.

 This impressive station, opened in 1938, features no less than 76 magnificent bronze statues of soldiers, farmers, schoolchildren, workers and a whole host of other characters who helped “defend the Soviet nation”.

 This strikingly elegant station, situated on the Zamoskvoretskaya Line, is decked with gleaming stainless steel and pink rhodonite columns beautifully contrasting with white Ufaley and grey Diorite marble walls, topped off with 34 brilliant ceiling mosaics depicting an idealist Soviet future.

-Located north of central Moscow on the Koltsevaya Line, the design and theme of this lavish station beautifully reflects the nearby Botanical Gardens of Moscow State University.
-With imposing white pillars decorated with pretty, floral ceramic bas-relief friezes, grand chandeliers and a black and grey chequered floor, Prospekt Mira evokes Grecian and Russian Imperial architecture simultaneously.
+Opened in 1952, with imposing white pillars decorated with pretty, floral ceramic bas-relief friezes, grand chandeliers and a black and grey chequered floor, Prospekt Mira evokes Grecian and Russian Imperial architecture simultaneously.